veos-sxarr-NEC/doc/README.txt

      applications.
 We disclaim liability for any personal injury and property damages caused by such use of this SW.

+- About VEOS

+  VEOS is the software running on Linux/Vector Host and provides OS functionality for VE programs running on Vector Engine.

 - Supported Platforms and Operating Systems

   Operating System         Platform